Viking program: Mission end

-The craft all eventually failed, one by one, as follows:

 The Viking program ended on May 21, 1983.
 To prevent an imminent impact with Mars the orbit of Viking 1 orbiter was raised on August 7, 1980, before it was shut down 10 days later.
 Impact and potential contamination on the planet's surface is possible from 2019 onwards.

 The Viking 1 lander was found to be about 6 kilometers from its planned landing site by the Mars Reconnaissance Orbiter in December 2006.

 Message artifact

 Each Viking lander carried a tiny dot of microfilm containing the names of several thousand people who had worked on the mission.
-Several earlier space probes had carried message artifacts, such as the Pioneer plaque and the Voyager Golden Record.
+Several earlier and later space probes had carried message artifacts, such as the Pioneer plaque and the Voyager Golden Record.
 Later probes also carried memorials or lists of names, such as the Perseverance rover which recognizes the almost 11 million people who signed up to include their names on the mission.